rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Also, I have not done any major JS development in the last 9 years which makes this experience even more interesting.
 (Please make sure to correct me if I get anything wrong or if I am missing something.)
 I think all of this gives me a different and a fresh perspective and a reason to write this post for others to see.
 For some readers, parts of this post will feel strange, established practices like overloading will be considered a bad thing, writing experimental code that won't even run will be a good thing.
 Strange is a corollary of different.
 We will work with TS to solve type puzzles, discover a completely wrong code that compiles and a correct code that does not.
 We will explore many curios sides of TS.
+It is a bad idea to try to invent techniques for dealing with more involved types instead of using what is already available in other languages.
+I will not write any non-TypeScript code or go into specifics of other type systems, however I may (infrequently) reference other languages (e.g. Haskell) when there is conceptual relevance worth noticing.

 What is TypeScript for?
 Is it just a JavaScript add-on used to prevent typos and trivial code errors?
 Or, will TypeScript more fundamentally change the way the code is written?